Frequently Asked Questions about Visit Huntington Beach

 VHB is a private, non-profit 501(c)(6) company.
 It is not a department of the City of Huntington Beach.

 Do local residents pay tax revenues that fund Visit Huntington Beach?

-Combined state and local tax revenues, excluding TOT, helped offset the average tax burden by $497 per household in the City of Huntington Beach in 2015.
+Combined state and local tax revenues, excluding Transient Occupancy Tax revenue, generated by visitors helped to offset the average Huntington Beach resident's tax burden by $565 per household in 2017.

 Is VHB an accredited destination marketing organization?

 VHB is honored to be fully accredited by Destination Marketing Association International (DMAI), the nation’s leading trade association for DMOs.
-Only 195 DMOs of approximately 1200 North American visitor marketing organizations have received this highest badge of excellence.
+A little over 200 out of approximately 1200 North American visitor marketing organizations have received this highest badge of excellence.

 How did VHB get accredited?

 DMAI’s globally recognized and rigorous accreditation process team thoroughly reviewed VHB’s policies and procedures, financial reporting systems, return on investment accountability, long range strategic direction, sales and marketing plans, and other key components.

 - Visitor, Partner & Community-Driven

 - Creative & Innovative